Abhishek-281/CI-CD-Azure-Devops-.NET-TO-IIS-server/Dotnet-CI-CD-Windows.md

 [Watch the video for Deployment group in windows server from 12 min onwards](https://www.youtube.com/watch?v=BpCwQp-ABcM&t=473s)

-- After running script on windows power Shell Deployments groups Targets Shows healthy
+- After running script on windows power Shell Deployments groups Targets Shows healthy,Or you can use Environments Tab on Azure devops portal and follow same step as Deployments group..I have you used Environments in writing Yaml for Release pipeline to deploy Build artifact on remote windows IIS server.

 ![](__assests__/snap18.png)